adamtorres/importing-tutorial/readme.md

  * Running a module as a script allows for including example/basic usage as active code.

-# Building your own runnable module
+# Building Your Own Runnable Module

 Lets say you want to allow a user to run some example code directly from the module.
 In this completely made up example, we will add something to the `http.server` because there's already a lot of interactivity already built in.